-“I don’t want to talk about politics with my grandparents at Easter dinner.”
+“I don’t want to talk about politics with my parents at family dinner.”

 “I’m really worried about all the homework I have to finish before I go home this weekend.”

 And on and on.
 Some concerns were personal, others were more about the state of the world.
 All of the concerns felt big to each student who shared what was on their mind.

 Recent statistics indicate that about 20-30% of teens experience some kind of anxiety disorder.
 This is a huge percentage of the population, and is likely under-reported because people don’t always know the symptoms.
 So the question remains, why are teens experiencing anxiety at such high levels and what can we do about it?

 It’s no secret that teens use social media constantly.
 For many of them, it is difficult to separate their “real” social experiences from those they have online.
 Everything from the number of likes they get on a photo, to bullying, to having constant access to news stories can affect their mental health.
 Adults are also using their phones constantly - both for professional reasons and access to social media.